apigee/docker-apigee-drupal-kickstart/README.md

 Navigate to `localhost:8080` and you will see an Apigee Portal installed with demo content.

-Default admin credentials for the portal are: `admin@example.com` and `pass`, but you can change these in `start.sh`.
+Default admin credentials for the portal are: `admin@example.com` and `pass`, but you can change these in `apigee.env`.

 ## Disclaimer